Three-Cheese Spinach Calzones Recipe

 - 1 cup spaghetti sauce, warmed

-- 1. Preheat oven to 375°.
-In a large bowl, combine first seven ingredients.
+- 1. In a small bowl, combine the first seven ingredients.
 On a lightly floured surface, unroll pizza crust into an 11-in. square.
 Cut into four squares.
 Transfer to a greased baking sheet.
-Spoon spinach mixture diagonally over half of each square to within 1/2 in. of edges.
+Spoon spinach mixture over half of each square to within 1/2 in. of edges.

 1 each: 549 calories, 22g fat (11g saturated fat), 109mg cholesterol, 1637mg sodium, 59g carbohydrate (10g sugars, 5g fiber), 28g protein.